 This paper is designed to facilitate a discussion to prepare for our submission to the Green Paper on children's mental health and will provide material for the CYP mental health campaign we are launching in 2018 in response to the series of recent reports detailing the slow progress of the CAMHS reforms.
 Previous discussions with CYP and CWB Office Holders indicated that the LGA wants a dramatic shift in how we approach the prevention and treatment of mental health issues in children and young people.
-A similar paper will be presented to the CWB Office Holders on the 16 January, the full LGA submission will be sent to Office Holders of both Boards for their sign off.
+This paper was presented to the CYP Board on 10 January and includes comments from CYP members.
+The paper was presented to CWB Office Holders on 16 January for their initial comment, and is presented to CWB Board members on 21 February 2018.
+The full LGA submission will be sent to Office Holders of both Boards for their sign off.

-Recommendation:
+Recommendation

-That the Children and Young People Board discuss the Green Paper proposals as set out in paragraphs 5-10, in order to inform the LGA's proposed response as outlined in paragraphs 11-18
+That Community Wellbeing Board Members discuss the Green Paper proposals as set out in paragraphs 6-9, in order to inform the LGA's proposed response as outlined in paragraphs 10-19, which take into account feedback from CYP Board members and CWB Office Holders.

-Action:
+Action